-Advertising.
-Using the forums for advertising, site or product promotion, or for business deals and offers.
-You may not make posts to promote commercial, personal, or not-for-profit websites, products, or services.
-Threads will be deleted if their purpose is to advertise, announce, or promote products, services, or organizations, build traffic at other websites, carry out business activities, or for similar purposes that do not benefit our forum community.
+Threads will be deleted if their purpose is to advertise, announce, or promote products, services, or organizations, build traffic at other websites, carry out business activities, or for similar purposes.
+Users will also receive a warning.

 Memberships created solely for these purposes will be banned.

-Forums members must not post confidential or other information that may infringe upon the privacy, proprietary or personal rights of others or Youth Debates.
-This includes, but is not restricted to, personal telephone numbers, email, financial information and postal addresses.
+Forums users must not post confidential or other information that may infringe upon the privacy, proprietary or personal rights of others or Youth Debates.
+This includes, but is not restricted to, pictures of users, personal telephone numbers, email, financial information and postal addresses.

-Similarly, Private Messages or emails received via these forums are to be considered private and are not to be posted publicly unless the sender of the message agrees.
-By posting material, the posting party warrants and represents that it owns the copyright with respect to such material, has received permission from the copyright owner, or that the material is in the public domain.
+Similarly, Private Messages and emails received via these forums are to be considered private and are not to be posted publicly unless the sender of the message agrees.
+By posting material, the posting party warrants and represents that it owns the copyright with respect to such material, has received permission from the copyright owner, or that the material is public domain.

-Since the founding of Youth Debates, the site has prided itself on its dedication to offering a free speech platform for young people to voice their opinions and discuss topics which interest them.
+Since the founding of Youth Debates in 2014, the site has prided itself on its dedication to offering a free speech platform for young people to voice their opinions and discuss political topics which interest them.